DGCLab/PERREO-Pipeline/README.md

 -ram                          RAM memory used for MarkDuplicates in GB (default: 32).
 -adapter                      Adapter sequence.
 If reads are already trimmed, the user can ignore this argument and trimming will
                               be also performed to obtain high quality reads by indicating "-adapter """.
--trimming                     simple/extra.
-The second must be selected if it is know that the kit used adds extra
-                              GC nucleotides (default: simple).
 -trimming_quality_threshold   Minimum quality permitted for reads to be kept after trimming (default: 30).
 -min_length_trim              Minimum reads length to not discard them after trimming (default: 16).
 -max_length_trim              Maximum reads length permitted for reads to be kept after trimming (default: ).